 Time Off Benefits:

-Time off benefits are another essential type of indirect compensation.
-These benefits may include paid time off (PTO), sick days, holidays, and bereavement leave.
+Time off benefits form an essential category of indirect employee compensation.
+Paid time off (PTO) along with sick days, holiday time and bereavement leave make up these benefits.

 -